problame/documentation/integrations.rst

 Wallabag
 --------

-`Wallabag <https://wallabag.org/>`_ is a self hostable application for saving web pages.
+`Wallabag <https://wallabag.org/>`_ is a self-hostable application for saving web pages.

 .. image:: _static/wallabag.png

-- The API URL is the root URL of your instance, for example if you have the hosted version use: :code:`https://app.wallabag.it/`.
+- The API URL is the root URL of your instance, for example, if you have the hosted version use: :code:`https://app.wallabag.it/`.
 - To create a new API client, go to the section "API clients management" and choose "Create a new client".